aivannik/powwowEnergyCapstone/ExtractVectorData/README.md

 - Also the .gbd path will depend on your system
 - To run:
   -```python ExtractVetorData.py```
 - Needed to install psycopg2:
   - ```conda install -c anaconda psycopg2```
+## TODO:
+  - Need to label these vectors, maybe include crop information with polygon data